 - Each educator comes to the service with their own beliefs and values.
-With this also comes their understanding and interpretation of how and why certain things are done. - It is important to ensure that the service has a team approach when it comes to the way supervision is performed and why it is so critical to their work. - The service will regularly discuss supervision practices at meetings and explore each educator's definition of what supervision means to them and what that looks like in action. - Meetings will be minutes and stored in a file - For all children to be safely supervised there must be an agreement on how supervision is undertaken
+With this also comes their understanding and interpretation of how and why certain things are done. - It is important to ensure that the service has a team approach when it comes to the way supervision is performed and why it is so critical to their work. - The service will regularly discuss supervision practices at meetings and explore each educator's definition of what supervision means to them and what that looks like in action. - For team meetings minutes will be taken and stored in a file - For all children to be safely supervised there must be an agreement on how supervision is undertaken

+5.2.
 Minimising Risk